dfinke/ImportExcel/mdHelp/en/convertfrom-exceltosqlinsert.md

 ### -Header

 Specifies custom property names to use, instead of the values defined in the column headers of the TopRow.
-If you provide fewr header names than there is data in the worksheet, then only the data with a corresponding header name will be imported and the data without header name will be disregarded.
+If you provide fewer header names than there is data in the worksheet, then only the data with a corresponding header name will be imported and the data without header name will be disregarded.
 If you provide more header names than there is data in the worksheet, then all data will be imported and all objects will have all the property names you defined in the header names.
 As such, the last properties will be blank as there is no data for them.

 ```yaml
 Type: String[]